salacika/DE1SQL/SQL1/AWS/README.md

 ![alt text](https://github.com/salacika/DE1SQL/blob/master/SQL1/AWS/6.png?raw=true)

 ## 9. Now you are set!
 It is time to check from MySQL workbench.
-For this you need the DB endpint .
+For this you need the DB endpoint .
 Open the DB configration again and copy the DB endpoint

 ![alt text](https://github.com/salacika/DE1SQL/blob/master/SQL1/AWS/7.png?raw=true)